ashafer01/laurelin/docs/user_docs.rst

 Major missing/incomplete features
 ---------------------------------

-The following features have not yet been implemented or are incomplete:
+Laurelin is still under development.
+What is done should be usable, but the following features have not yet been implemented or are incomplete:

  * Controls